 Judging criteria guidelines for Bank of Ireland’s Begin Together Awards 2020

-The judging criteria outlined below may assist your Town, City village or urban area when preparing your submission and also when preparing for the subsequent meeting with the judges, if your entry is shortlisted.
+The judging criteria outlined below will help your town or city village/urban area (town) when preparing your submission and also when preparing for the subsequent meeting with the judges, if your entry is shortlisted.
 It is important to note that the town need not confine itself solely to the detail of the judging criteria.
 Please ensure you fully respond to the three general information questions about your place (as detailed on the application form).

 1. The Enterprising Town

-The judges would like to hear details of the range of business and social enterprises in the town and any significant local innovative economic development actions being undertaken.
-They would also like to hear how these initiatives contributed to the local community and sustained employment during the Covid-19 restrictions.
+The judges would like to hear details of the range of businesses and social enterprises in the town and any significant local innovative economic development actions being undertaken.
+They would also like to hear about how these initiatives contributed to the local community and sustained employment during the Covid-19 restrictions.
 We want to hear your stories of innovation and great endeavour during this time.

 3. Partnership and reaching out

 The judges are keen to see evidence of the continuation of partnership initiatives, during this time, involving business organisations, community groups, local authorities and state agencies.
-They also want to see the town reaching out to its diaspora and others, during the Covid-19 restrictions, and how the town actively involves itself in public consultations and influences its own future.
+They also want to hear, how the town reached out and supported its diaspora and others, during the Covid-19 restrictions, and how the town is continuing to influence its own future.

 4. Town Leadership

 The judges would like to hear details of the business and community organisations in the town, how they functioned during the Covid-19 restrictions and current and future plans for the town.
-Examples of handling major change or crisis could be outlined as well as demonstrating an awareness of the town’s unique selling point (USP) was and is being maintained at this time.
+Examples of overall handling of the crisis could be outlined as well as demonstrating how the town’s unique selling point (USP) was and is being maintained at this time.

 5. Overall community support in town

 The judges would like to see a broad outline of the range of community activities in the town and want to hear examples of how the business and community sector supported each other during Covid-19.
-They are particularly interested in hearing of initiatives which help the businesses and the overall community make better business and personal financial decisions.
+They are particularly interested in hearing about initiatives which helped businesses and the overall community make better business and personal financial decisions during this period.

 6. Inclusion and diversity